 Emergency Preparedness and Public Safety:

-I also plan to support our first responders and emergency management infrastructure, making Weston the most prepared community in the state.
+I plan to support our first responders and emergency management infrastructure, making Weston the most prepared community in the state.
 I will work with our first responders to promote and advocate for community readiness and public safety.
-I've had the privilege of getting to know the heads of Weston's fire and police departments, Fire Chief Todd Draizin and Police Captain Kevin Butler.
+I've had the privilege of getting to know the heads of Weston's fire and police departments, Fire Chief Todd Draizin and Police Captain Sam Cavalieri.
 I can not express the depths of my admiration for both of these fine professionals; Weston is lucky to have them, and I will support them and their departments as they work to ensure public safety.

 Standing up for Families and our Schools:

 As an advocate for children for most of my adult life, I will be a strong voice for families on the city commission.
 As a former teacher, a parent, and an active school volunteer, I am uniquely positioned to continue to foster the strong relationship that exists between our city government and all of the schools our Weston children attend.
+I am also the only candidate with current ties to Western High School, which many of our Weston students attend, even though it is located in Davie.

 Supporting Small Businesses: